 These questions will be directly linked to the position that you are being interviewed for and aim to test how your skills match the requirements of the role.
 These questions will be varied and could potentially include any desired skills, however common skills include: leadership, delegation, negotiation, new business development, team management, influencing skills, analysis of data etc. More in depth information on competency-based questioning can be found here.

 ON THE DAY

-The first impression given to the interviewer is important – dress and act appropriately.
+The first impression is important – dress and act appropriately.
 Not all interviews require suits, but you do want to show that you can blend into the culture of the business, whether it be in a formal or informal setting.
 Take a look at your interviewers’ LinkedIn profiles to see how they dress for work and be guided by this.
 Alternatively contact them or your recruitment agency to check what the dress code is.
 If your interview is via video there will be differient and additional considerations.
 Read more about video interviews here

 When you’re greeted, smile warmly, shake hands firmly and make eye contact.
 You also need to be aware of nonverbal language and ‘fillers’ – don’t fidget and try not to fill spaces with words like ‘um’ and ‘like’.